MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-database.md

 ---
-title: Introduction to the COSA database
+title: Introduction to the COSA Database
 description: This article contains information about the COSA database.
 COSA is a newer format used in Windows 10, version 1703 and later. ms.date: 01/02/2024
 author: mhopkins-msft